 - 6 to 8 pitted whole dates

 - ½ cup boiling water

 - 3 ½ cups cold water

 - 1 teaspoon pure vanilla extract

-- ¼ to ½ teaspoon xanthan gum (such as Bob’s Red Mill) (optional)*
+- ¼ to ½ teaspoon xanthan gum, such as Bob’s Red Mill (optional)*

 - Place almonds in a 2-quart glass measuring bowl.
 Add enough cold water to cover the almonds by about 2 inches.
 Cover and let stand at room temperature for at least 8 hours or up to 12 hours.
 (Or, for a quicker soak, add enough boiling or very hot water to cover the almonds by about 2 inches; cover and let stand at room temperature for 2 to 4 hours.)

 - In a small bowl combine the dates and boiling water.
 Cover and let stand for 10 minutes.
 If not blending right away, place dates in the refrigerator until you are ready to blend the milk.